 But the best way to tame your unruly data is to create and schedule automated processes to do most of the data wrangling for you, and conform disparate data elements to a common format – freeing up your analysts for greater value-added activities.

-To help you, Import.io provides the world’s only Web Data Integration platform, which can identify, extract, prepare, integrate, and consume data from all over the web.
+To help you, Import.io provides the world’s only Web Data Integration (WDI) platform, which can identify, extract, prepare, integrate, and consume data as a single integrated process rather than performing separate, manual steps such as munging data.
+WDI allows the data cleansing to happen automatically, providing faster access to accurate, usable data.
 To give it a try yourself, sign up for a free seven day trial, or we can do all the work for you.